-Why Should I Recycle Old Tech at uBreakiFix in Fort Lauderdale, FL?
+Why Should I Recycle Old Tech at uBreakiFix in Nampa, ID?

-uBreakiFix and our valuable Samsung partners, want to change that!
-In an effort to bring attention to the harmful ecological effects of E-waste, we plan to recycle your electronics, free of charge!
-Just bring us your outdated, unwanted and damaged electronics, and we'll handle the rest.
-It's really that simple!
+uBreakiFix and Samsung, want to change that!
+In an effort to bring attention to the destructive ecological effects of E-waste, we'd like to recycle your electronics, at no cost to you!
+Just bring us your out-of-date, cracked and unused tech, and we'll get them recycled for you.
+Yes, it's that easy!

-When and Where to Recycle Old Technology in Fort Lauderdale, FL
+When and Where to Recycle Old Technology in Nampa, ID

-You upgraded your PC, and now the outdated version is just hidden away in a box somewhere, or worse, in the garbage!
-Toxic materials in your tech might then leach into the environment and create an unstable climate for and its inhabitants.
+You got a new PC, and now the outdated version is just hidden away in a box somewhere, or the most terrible outcome — it's tossed into a waste bin!
+Toxic materials in the electronic device may then spill into the land and atmosphere and create an unstable climate for and its inhabitants.

-When an old device loses its value to you, and you're wondering where to recycle that device, contact a uBreakiFix near you in Fort Lauderdale, FL.
-We'll get your device recycled instead of in landfills and locations that don't have what's needed to handle them correctly.
+Whenever an old piece of tech is no longer useful, and you're wondering where to recycle that device, head to a uBreakiFix near you in Nampa, ID.
+We'll get your device recycled instead of in landfills and countries that may not always have the resources and procedures in place to recycle them responsibly.

-What Electronics are Recyclable at uBreakiFix in Fort Lauderdale, FL
+What Electronics are Recyclable at uBreakiFix in Nampa, ID

-Where to Dispose of Technology in Fort Lauderdale, FL
+Where to Dispose of Technology in Nampa, ID

-Recycle your old tech at your local uBreakiFix in Fort Lauderdale!
-We don't just repair your tech quickly and work hard to help you fully enjoy your electronic devices.
-We're also striving to save the planet.
-Join us, alongside Samsung in our goal to recycle as many tech devices as possible by Earth Day.
-Help save the environment this season and do your part to help make the planet a greener, better place for current and future generations!
+Bring your old devices to uBreakiFix in Nampa, ID.
+We don't just repair your tech quickly and dedicate ourselves to helping you get the most out of your electronic devices.
+We're also putting our best foot forward to help save the planet.
+Join us, alongside Samsung in our goal to properly dispose of as many electronic devices as we can by Earth Day!
+Join our efforts this Spring and help make the planet a cleaner, safer place for years and years to come!